ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 In this proposal, a relayer is only responsible for establishing communications between XRPL mainnet/full nodes and does not perform any verification of transactions or ledger headers, thus do not need to be trusted to behave honestly.
-However, to simplify the case of DoS,
+However, to simplify the case of DoS, in the relay network, **we assume there is at least one honest node who connects to at least one honest full node.
-**we assume there is at least one honest node in the relay network to relay headers, transactions, and the corresponding proofs (Assumption 2)**.
+The honest relayers relay headers, transactions, and the validity proofs between full nodes and xClients (Assumption 2)**.

 A relayer in xClient model is an abstract entity.
 Anyone can join the relay network to provides relay service between XRPL and xClient.